pianomister/sg-filehoster/README.md

 - Session-based access control to prevent direct deep-linking

 ## Requirements
-- PHP 7.2+
+- PHP 7.0+
 - Composer

 TODO
 - .editorconfig
-- remove logo from title?
+- move logo from title into config
+- add more info in admin panel (protection methods, creation date)
+- delete files and uploads from admin panel
+- statistics for downloads / files?